 For some, marriage is an unbreakable promise.
 For these men, staying with their spouse is more than a choice.
 It is their future whether they like it or not.

 How Domestic Violence Affects Men

 Domestic Abuse Assistance

-Those who are suffering domestic violence at the hands of their loved one are encouraged to contact the Domestic Violence Hotline to speak with someone about their situation.
+Those who are suffering from domestic violence at the hands of their loved ones are encouraged to contact the Domestic Violence Hotline to speak with someone about their situation.
 Call 1-800-799-Safe to speak with one of their representatives.